Driving Too Slowly Contrary to Section 132 of the Highway Traffic Act | Lynxs Paralegal

 The Law

-Driving too slowly may be an offence contrary to the Highway Traffic Act, R.S.O.
+A driver who is driving too slowly may be charged with violating section 132 of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 which states:
+H.8 whereas such states:

 132 (1) No motor vehicle shall be driven on a highway at such a slow rate of speed as to impede or block the normal and reasonable movement of traffic thereon except when the slow rate of speed is necessary for safe operation having regard to all the circumstances.

-Interestingly, violation of section 132 of the Highway Traffic Act was recently referenced as an unlawful means within the civil law case of Automotive Parts Manufacturers’ Association v.
-Boak, 2022 ONSC 1001, involving the tort of intentional inference in economic relations as arising from rolling roadblocks or blockades.
+In an Interesting civil law case, section 132 of the Highway Traffic Act was referenced as, among other things, an unlawful means element within Automotive Parts Manufacturers’ Association v.
+Boak, 2022 ONSC 1001, alleging tortious inference in economic relations relating to rolling roadblocks or blockades upon the Ambassador Bridge between Windsor, Ontario and Detroit, Michigan.

 Summary Comment